-Forest fire is caused by extreme hot weather.
-Although occurred almost every year, this time it is so severe that the impact of the smoke was also felt in Melbourne and Sydney.
+Forest fire is caused by extremely hot weather.
+Although occurring almost every year, this time it is so severe that the impact of the smoke was also felt in Melbourne and Sydney.
 Not only humans are affected, but also animals that become the victims.

 As one of the animal conservations in Indonesia, Bali Safari & Marine Park will conduct a fundraising campaign in several programs that are able to help to rescue the wildlife affected by bushfire, such as:

-- Rescue and rehabilitation of wild animals through medical care for animals that are injured (Within our network group we have Taman Safari Indonesia Bogor currently taking care of grey kangaroos, while Taman Safari Indonesia Prigen has Australiana).
+- Rescue and rehabilitation of wild animals through medical care for animals that are injured (Within our network group we have Taman Safari Indonesia Bogor is currently taking care of gray kangaroos, while Taman Safari Indonesia Prigen has Australiana).

 - Restoration and rehabilitation of damaged natural habitats.